roman-milk/roman-milk.github.io/text-trouble.md

+===

- ****** Text Trouble ****** bygeronimo_appleby© 'Why not?' she thought.
+'Why not?' she thought.
 'Why not just throw caution to the wind?
 Ok, maybe not a full on three-way, not tonight, but just having this handsome thirty- something take her to bed, have a different cock in her hand, her mouth and yes, inside her kitty.
 Why not?

  Suddenly Abigail's desire burst hotly between her thighs and she squirmed in her seat.
 Her clitty began to pulse and she felt her nipples throb in sympathy.